joplin-vieweb/joplin-vieweb/README.md

   * If you use nginx and certbot containers:
     * CERT_DOMAIN: your domain so let's encrypt can contact (IP address doesn't work: you need a domain)
     * CERT_MAIL: a mail needed by let's encrypt.
-  * If you don't use nginx ans certbot container (if you use docker-compose-joplin-only.yml):
+  * If you don't use nginx and certbot container (if you use docker-compose-joplin-only.yml):
     * Change \<PORT-TO-YOUR-PROXY\> to fit your proxy setup.
 * And "run"
 ```bash